Tag Archive for: mental health

 There are many behavioral health treatments available for individuals experiencing PTSD or PTSD symptoms such as trauma-focused cognitive behavioral therapy and eye movement desensitization and reprocessing (EMDR).
 A behavioral health professional can help an individual process trauma in a healthy and effective way.
 There are also medication options to assist in alleviating symptoms.
 You and your behavioral health team can work together to decide which treatment will work best for you.
 NOAH has a team of medical and behavioral health professionals to support you on your journey to healing.

-Here are just a few simple positive self-affirmation techniques for you to try at home:
+Here are a few simple positive self-affirmation techniques you can try at home:

-• Write index cards or post-it notes you can put in an area that you frequently look at (ex. a mirror, refrigerator, or on your car dashboard).
+• Write affirmations on index cards or Post-it notes and place them in frequently viewed areas like a mirror, refrigerator, or car dashboard.

-• Write a daily journal to be more aware in those positive aspects and personality traits which can boost your self-esteem (see ‘Self-Esteem Journal’ handout below for a printable copy you can use).
+• Keep a daily journal to become more aware of positive aspects and personality traits, which can boost your self-esteem.

-• Say these positive messages out loud, in your head silently or record them on your phone to play back later.
+• Say these positive messages out loud, silently in your head, or record them on your phone to play back later.

-• Identify some common personality traits which most of us aspire to achieving.
+• Identify common personality traits that many people aspire to achieve.

 These short, positive statements benefit: